minterm/Tracking/README.md

 port that Hamlib by default listens on).
 This is where rot_split.py intercepts the commands. rot_split.py uses 4533, but this can be edited if you want to use a different port.
-The Bash script creates two instances of rotctld on ports 4535 and 4537.
+The Bash script creates two instances of rotctld on ports 4539 and 4537.
 One for the az part of the controller and one for the el.

 TO RUN:
 Just run start_rotor.sh with root permissions and engage on Gpredict.

 TO STOP:
-CTRL-C. It's not pretty but it works.
+CTRL-C.